sophiagould/SP17ECE264pa01/README.md

 You need to thoroughly understand every detail in this assignment.
 This assignment introduces many tools.
-You need to understand these tools because they are helpful writing better programs.
+You need to understand these tools because they are helpful in writing better programs.

 * Set up your Github account